TimBurg/MA_thesis_markdown/source/07_theory.md

 $$\vec{p}' = \vec{p} + \alpha \sum_{j \in \mathcal{N}} f(\lVert\vec{p} - \vec{p}_j \rVert) (\vec{p}-\vec{p}_j)$$

 Wherein $\mathcal{N}$ stands for the neighbors, $\alpha$ is a normalization constant and $f$ is a weight function.
-Different weights have been investigated in [@bossen_pliant_nodate] where they constructed a well performing weight function.
+Different weights have been investigated in [@bossen_pliant_2003] where they constructed a well performing weight function.
 Given a target edge length $t$ and an actual edge length $l$ a normalized edge length is defined as $d=l/t$ and the weight function reads:
 $$f(d) = (1-d^4)\cdot e^{-d^4}$$